Commissioned (gospel group)

 Commissioned is an American urban contemporary gospel group from Detroit, Michigan.
-Members included Fred Hammond, Keith Staten, Marvin Sapp, Marcus Cole and Montrell Darrett.
+Members included Fred Hammond, Keith Staten, Karl Reid, Mitchell Jones, Marvin Sapp, Marcus Cole and Montrell Darrett.

-The group recorded twelve albums over a period of seventeen years, and were nominated for Grammy and Stellar awards.
+The group recorded twelve albums over a period of 17 years, and were nominated for Grammy and Stellar awards.

 Group history

 The group originates from Detroit, Michigan.
-The six original members were Fred Hammond, Mitchell Jones, Keith Staten, Karl Reid, Michael Brooks and Michael Williams.
+The 6 original members were Fred Hammond, Mitchell Jones, Keith Staten, Karl Reid, Michael Brooks and Michael Williams.
 The group formed in 1982, two years after Hammond played bass for The Winans.
 In 1990, Staten and Brooks left the group and were replaced with Marvin Sapp, Maxx Frank and Eddie Howard, Jr. By 1994, Howard had left the group, and Williams left a year later.
 Hammond also left to pursue a career with the choir Radical For Christ.
 He was replaced by Montrell Darrett.
 By 1999, Marcus Cole and Chris Poole had taken the place of Sapp, Frank and Darrett on the group's last studio album.

 The R&B group Silk covered the Commissioned ballad "Cry On" on the movie soundtrack for Blankman (1994).

-In 2002, Commissioned released a reunion album, which was recorded live at the Straightgate Church in Detroit, Michigan on October 26, 2001.
+In 2002, Commissioned released a reunion album, which was recorded live at the Straightgate Church in Detroit, Michigan, on October 26, 2001.
 Most of the group's former members reunited, and featured most of its greatest hits.

 The group performed live on stage during the 2002 Stellar Awards in Atlanta, Georgia.

 In 2011, they were honored at the BMI Awards after the Stellar Awards.
 Gospel artists sang musical tributes, including: Dawkins & Dawkins, Deitrick Haddon, Marvin Sapp, The Soul Seekers, The Clark Sisters and Men of Standard.
 The members who were present at the event were Hammond, Staten, Sapp, Jones, Reid, Williams, Frank, Darrett, Cole and Brooks.
 The group sang "Victory" from their sophomore record, Go Tell Somebody.

-Hammond, Brooks, Staten, Sapp, Reid, Jones and Williams performed another reunion concert in 2019.
+Hammond, Brooks, Staten, Sapp, Reid, Jones, and Williams performed another reunion concert in 2019.
 It was hosted by the Pentecostal Assemblies of the World Incorporated.
 The group was invited to perform to celebrate the 104th Summer Convention of the P.A.W.
 Inc.